Note: This post may contain affiliate links. Please see my disclosure page for more details.

 Afterwards, stop by the iconic St. Patrick’s Cathedral just across the street.
 This is probably the most impressive religious structure in all of New York, and a definite must-visit regardless of your religion (or irreligion, as the case may be).

 Next, visit the MOMA (Museum of Modern Art).
 This museum is absolutely massive but you’d be a fool to miss it, as it has probably the best collection of modern art in the entire world.
 If Vincent van Gogh’s Starry Night isn’t being loaned out elsewhere, this is the place to see it!
 They also have fantastic temporary exhibits in addition to great impressionist art.
 Note that if you’re on a budget, you can visit for free on Friday nights, so keep that in mind and maybe prioritize a visit then.
+Skip-the-line tickets are also available if you’re not planning to visit on a free Friday.

 Next up, walk towards Columbus Circle.
 You can pop into the iconic Tiffany’s on Fifth Ave if you’re an Audrey Hepburn fan (don’t forget your danish and to-go coffee – you can skip the evening gloves though).
 The famous Plaza Hotel is another well-known film spot, home to works of art such as Home Alone 2 😉 Still, the lobby is absolutely stunning, and definitely worth popping into.